ricealexander/eslint-config-webtrinkets/Preferred_Behaviors.md

 # Preferred Rule Behaviors
-Some rules in ESLint and surrounding plugins do not lint the behavior that this style guide wishes to enforce.
+Some rules cannot lint the behavior that this style guide wishes to enforce.
 In these situations, we may add configurations that do not express this style guide.

-This is a rationale explaining these situations.
+Here's a list of problematic rules and rationales.

 ----